tcorbat/B2B-tec/week 4/exercise/README.md

 - Primarily the tests for the changed type will change
 - The user interface might be affected as well

-*Note:* Be aware that if you change `Product` you have to update and rerun the `HardcodedCatalogBuilder`.
+***Important:*** Be aware that if you change `Product` you have to update and rerun the `HardcodedCatalogBuilder`.
 Otherwise you will get strange exceptions by the JSON parser.